abramhindle/ttwl-cli-saveedit/README.md

     to assume that all customizations are available, rather than having to read the list from a profile?
   - Show customizations via an optional arg in ttwl-cli-info
+  - Allow only randomizing specific things?
+(Char, Emotes, Banner, etc).
+The backend functions already support that.
   - Option to copy customizations from one char to another?
   - For that matter, would it be worth having an explicit customization-export function which writes out *just* customizations to a file, which could then be